git/git.github.io/rev_news/drafts/edition-109.md

   For local Git development, honestly I don't do anything special or unusual.
-One window for Emacs, one window for (re)compiling Git and running tests, and maybe one more for tig.
+One window for Emacs, one window for (re)compiling Git and running tests, and maybe one more for Tig.
 From Emacs I use [notmuch](https://wiki.archlinux.org/title/Notmuch) to browse the mailing list emails (which I sync to Gmail with [lieer](https://github.com/gauteh/lieer)).

   I use Orgmode in Emacs heavily for organizing code snippets and ideas.

-  Lastly but not least, I use tmux to organize terminal windows and nagivate quickly across them, even if I'm not using SSH.
+  Last but not least, I use [tmux](https://github.com/tmux/tmux/wiki) to organize terminal windows and navigate quickly across them, even if I'm not using SSH.

 * What is your advice for people who want to start Git development?
   Where and how should they start?